We Call It: Cactus Pear

 How do you eat an Andy Boy Cactus Pear?
 Use a small sharp knife and slice off each end and make a single slice from top to bottom.
 That’s all you need to do with an Andy Boy Cactus Pear to peel back the thick purple-red skin to reveal the luscious fruit.
 Andy Boy Cactus Pear is the fruit of the cactus plant.
 Yes, the one from all those westerns on cable television.
 It’s flaming fuchsia color is stunning.
 The small seeds inside are edible.
 Cactus Pear has a vibrant sweet taste that is great mixed with meat, salsas, in fruit salads and scrumptious desserts.

 “Safe” Cactus Pears

 Unlike other brands of cactus pears, Andy Boy Cactus Pears undergo a unique cleaning process that removes a vast majority of the plants tiny prickers.
 The result is a smooth, safe surface.
 No sticks or slivers.
 So it’s easier to enjoy the delicious and healthy fruit of the cactus.
 Check the label to be sure you’re buying Andy Boy Cactus Pears.

 Old and New-Fangled Cocktails

 Indians used the juice of the cactus pear to make fermented drinks such as colonche wine and brandy.
 Today, bartenders are dreaming up all sorts of fun new mixology ways to use prickly pear in their signature libations.
-Cactus Pear martinis, cactus pear mimosas, cactus pear margaritas, cactus pear daiquiris are just a few of the joyously cool cocktails you can mix up and use to impress your friends.
+Cactus Pear martinis, cactus pear mimosas, cactus pear margaritas, and cactus pear daiquiris are just a few of the joyously cool cocktails you can mix up and use to impress your friends.